 - everyday stressors (being on time, what to wear, where to go, family finances)

-A panic attach is a relatively short, intense feeling of anxiety or dread accompanied by multiple physical symptoms (dizziness, racing hear, shortness of breath, shaking, nausea) and triggering catastrophic thoughts like "I'm going crazy" or "I'm going to die".
+A panic attack is a relatively short, intense feeling of anxiety or dread accompanied by multiple physical symptoms (dizziness, racing hear, shortness of breath, shaking, nausea) and triggering catastrophic thoughts like "I'm going crazy" or "I'm going to die".
 Sometimes there is a clear trigger for a panic attach (for example, a test, getting a needle).
 However, children and youth with panic disorder can have panic attacks that seem to come out of nowhere.
 A key part of panic disorder is a fear of future unexpected panic attacks.
 Children and youth with panic disorder may feel extreme fear in certain places or situations that they associate with having panic attacks, like crowded places or enclosed spaces such as elevators.
 This fear, called "agoraphobia", may lead them to avoid those places or situations.